+The UK was a Member State of the EU throughout 2019, and this report reflects the legislation applicable to the UK during 2019.
 European Union (EU) air pollution legislation follows two complementary approaches:

-- (i) Controlling emissions at source, and - (ii) Setting of ambient air quality standards and long-term objectives.
+- (i) Controlling emissions of air pollutants, and - (ii) Setting of ambient air quality standards and long-term objectives.